Columbus Day Fishing Forecast • Striped Bass On The Move •Fluke Closes Soon-Blackfish Set To Open

 Weakfish are not out of the question this time of year as well, they can be caught with squid strips, clam and artificial’s such as bass assassins and gulp baits

 Snapper fishing anyone???
-Considering that we're heading into October, the snapper fishing is turning into "cocktail bluefish" fishing.
+Considering that we're in October, the snapper fishing is turning into "cocktail bluefish" fishing.
 They're getting big and fighting hard.
 They're good eating too at this size.
 Spearing, lures all will catch the limit.
 Day time is best with a moving tides.

 Freshwater fishing has been good within the past week or so according to our customers.
 Live shiners have been doing the damage.
 Some who have been using the live shiners have been coming in saying they are getting hit almost every cast with one.
 This is excellent action for freshwater.
 We will be carrying live shiners the rest of the fall into the winter if you need them.

-Reminder the fall Blackfish season opens on October 11th for the north shore and the 15th for the south shore.
-The shop will be fully stocked with Blackfish Jigs, Rigs & Hooks and Green Crabs.
+Reminder the fall Blackfish season opens on October 11th for the north shore and October 15th for the south shore (including Peconic Bay).
+The shop will be fully stocked with Blackfish JigsRigs, Hooks and Green Crabs.

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here